mritunjaysharma394/vowpal-wiki/Tutorial.md

 _current predict_ tells you the prediction (before training) on the current example.

 _current features_ tells you how many features the current example has.
 This is great for debugging, and you'll note that we have 5 features when you expect 4.
-This exists, because VW has a default constant feature which is always added in.
+This happens, because VW has a default constant feature which is always added in.
 Use **--noconstant** to turn it off.

 VW prints a new line with an exponential backoff.
 This is very handy, because often you can debug some problem before the learning algorithm finishes going through a dataset.

 At the end, some more straightforward totals are printed.
 The only mysterious one is:
 _best constant_ and _best constant's loss_  These really only work if you are using squared loss, which is the default.
 They compute the best constant's predictor and the loss of the best constant predictor.
 If _average loss_ is not better than _best constant's loss_, something is wrong.
-In this case, we have to few examples to generalize.
+In this case, we have too few examples to generalize.

 If we want to overfit like mad, we can simply use:
 &gt; **./vw house_dataset -c --passes 25**

-You'll notice that the _since last_ column drops to 0, implying that we have a perfect predictor, as is unsurprising with 3 examples having 5 features each.
+You'll notice that the _since last_ column drops to 0, implying that by looking at the same (3 lines of) data 25 times we have reached a perfect predictor.
+This is unsurprising with 3 examples having 5 features each.

 ### Saving your model (a.k.a. regressor) into a file